dm7500/dm7500.github.io/_oscp-prep/2020-02-07-HTB-Jarvis.md

 WantedBy=multi-user.target
 ```

-NOtice how it's calling the `revshell.sh` script we created to exploit `simpler.py`.
+Notice how it's calling the `revshell.sh` script we created to exploit `simpler.py`.
 Since we're using SSH here, we can resuse it again.

 > Start a listener with `nc -lvnp 7600`